Oxidising Agents – An Overview

 Oxidising agents need to be held so they are protected from the risks of heat, friction or contact with other incompatible substances.
 This can be achieved by segregating and storing them in dedicated storage areas, or within cabinets that are designed for the specific storage of oxidising agents.

-Chemshed Oxidising Agent Cabinets are available in five sizes:
+Hazero Oxidising Agent Cabinets are available in six sizes:

 Due to the risks to people working with or around these substances, it is hugely beneficial to have safety shower and eye-wash equipment in close proximity.